-If a non-employee director is initially appointed or elected to our board of directors on or following the completion of this offering, that director will automatically be granted an award of RSUs having a value of \$400,000, with the number of shares of our Class A common stock underlying the award determined using our standard method of conversion as of the grant date.
-The initial award will vest in substantially equal quarterly installments over four years from the earliest of March 15, June 15, September 15 or December 15 following the grant date, subject to continued service with us through the applicable vesting date.
+If a non-employee director is initially appointed or elected to our board of directors on or following the completion offering, that director will automatically be granted an award of a number of RSUs calculated by dividing (a) \$ by (b) the average closing trading price of a share of our common stock over the trading days preceding the grant date.
+The initial award will vest as to of the total number of RSUs on each anniversary of the grant date, subject to continued service with us through the applicable vesting date.

-Each non-employee director who has been serving on our board of directors for at least four months prior to, and continues to serve immediately after, each annual meeting of stockholders will automatically be granted on the date of the annual meeting of stockholders an award of RSUs having a value of \$200,000, with the number of shares of our Class A common stock underlying the award determined using our standard method of conversion as of the grant date.
-Each annual award will fully vest on the earliest of March 15, June 15, September 15 or December 15 following the first anniversary of the grant date, subject to continued service with us through the applicable vesting date.
+Each non-employee director who is serving immediately before and continues to serve immediately after each annual stockholder's meeting will automatically be granted on the date of the annual stockholder's meeting an award of a number of RSUs calculated by dividing (a) \$ by (b) the average closing trading price of a share of our common stock over the trading days preceding the grant date.
+Each annual award will fully vest on the earlier of (i) the first anniversary of the grant date, and (ii) immediately before the next annual stockholder's meeting following the grant date, subject to continued service with us through the applicable vesting date.